The 12 Steps of Writing a Novel Explained

 - Does your plot have a strong, compelling conflict?

-- Do your characters play a distinct role in that conflict?
+- Do your characters play a clear role in that conflict?

 - Are your character’s arcs well-represented?